You are on: Contributors Page

 showing he was destined for a creative career.
 On leaving

-school Robert studied engineering and received a top grade at HNC.
+school Robert studied cartography and engineering, he received a top grades at HNC.

-Robert is a member of the Institute of Enginering Technology
+Robert was a member of the Institute of Engineering Technology

 film and digital photography with the SEG and City and Guilds of

 London.
-Robert is fully qualified photographer with the British
+Robert has been a fully qualified photographer for over 20 years and was with the British

 Contact Robert by email on: email@example.com or via his web-site: